scoggeshall/netsh-reset/README.md

 ## Support

-Check the generated log files for detailed info.
+Check the log files for any errors or output.
-For issues or improvements, visit: https://github.com/scoggeshall/netsh-reset
+For updates or improvements, visit: [https://github.com/scoggeshall/netsh-reset](https://github.com/scoggeshall/netsh-reset)